Digital Device Forensics

 Vehicle Event Data Recorder and Navigation

 Vehicle navigation systems store recent locations and even GPS fixes for later use or as cached data.
-Often this data can be extracted from a vehicle’s navigation system and used to reconstruct where a vehical had been at a given time.
+Often this data can be extracted from a vehicle’s navigation system and used to reconstruct where a vehical was at a given time.
 Valuable information for sure.

-While most vehicles do have a true Event Data Recorder (EDR), all have Electronic Control Units (ECUs) to monitor events, such as airbag deployment, braking and differential slip, among other events.
-While this data is used by vehicles to monitor and control systems, the data it saves maybe used to reconstruct a vehicle’s operation at the time of a crash or pursuit.
+While most vehicles do not have a true Event Data Recorder (EDR), almost all have Electronic Control Units (ECUs) to monitor events, such as airbag deployment, braking and differential slip, among other events.
+While this device is used by vehicles to monitor and control systems, the data it saves maybe used to reconstruct a vehicle’s operation at the time of a crash or pursuit.